 Early Black Settlements by County

-Explore Early Black Settlements by County including the town of Bridgeport (Sunnyside or Westview), located in Wayne Township in Marion County.
+Explore Early Black Settlements by County, including the town of Bridgeport (Sunnyside or Westview), located in Wayne Township in Marion County.
+Additionally, this exploration will provide insights into the historical context and development of these communities.

 Indiana Historical Society